jrihon/thesis/chapters/00_chapter/00_section_01.typ

 // Xenobiotic Nucleic Acids
 == Synthetic Nucleic Acids
+//
+//
+//=== What are nucleic acids
+//! -> Three moieties: sugar, phosphate and nucleobase
+//! -> Driving force to form nucleic acid helices: basepairing and stacking
+//==== central dogma shizzle
+//
 #lorem(100)

 //
 //
 === The evolution of chemical biology
+//=== Modifications to nucleic acids
+//! -> nucleobase
+//! -> sugar
+//! -> linker
+//!
 #lorem(50)

 === Current affairs on the _in silico_ side of things